szczys/stm32f0-discovery-basic-template/README.md

 This template will serve as a quick-start for those who do not wish to use an IDE, but rather develop in a text editor of choice and build from the command line.
 It is based on [an example template for the F4 Discovery board](http://jeremyherbert.net/get/stm32f4_getting_started) put together by Jeremy Herbert.

-<font color="red">ATTENTION:</font> Because of a copyright issue the linker script (Device/stm32_flash.ld) has been removed from the repository.
-Programs will not compile without this.
-I had been using this file which is found in the TrueSTUDIO folder of the STM32F0-Discovery firmware package.
-Read the copyright notice from the top of that file to see why it cannot be included here.
-I'll be looking into an open source replacement for it.

 ##Subfolders:

 1. Library/